 If you’re a light beer drinker, you’ll probably find the Happoshu beers very pleasant and smooth to drink.
-The Japanese lagers also go well to local foods and by its own on a night out drinking with friends and strangers.
+The Japanese lagers also go well to local foods and by their own on a night out drinking with friends and strangers.

-From my experience, I would say that the craft beers in Japan usually wins over the most popular brands.
+From my experience, I would say that the craft beers in Japan usually win over the most popular brands.
 But some of the Premium beers from the major breweries are also fantastic and well worth the extra price tag.